limijd/nvim-pro-kit/README.md

 1. Decide the new version:
     * For latest branch (main, master, stable) → nothing to change in the list.
-    * For a specific release → update the REF in plugins-list.txt to the new tag or commit.
+    * For a specific release → update the `ref` in `plugins-list.yaml` to the new tag or commit.

 2. Run:
 ```